pythonph/pycon-organizer-manual/emcee.md

 - The emcees will acknowledge sponsors during downtime -- The emcee for the first day will acknowledge:
 -- local Python community leaders
--- companies that brought corporate tickets
+-- companies that brought corporate tickets.
+Ask them to stand so the participants can thank them with a round of applause.
 - The emcees will have control during the lightning talks including:
 -- Callling for lightning talks participants
 -- Iterating the mechanics of lightning talks
 -- Stopping a speaker who went past the time limit for lightning talks
-- At the end of the day, thank the audience for their participation
+- At the end of the day, thank the audience for their participation, wish the attendees a safe trip home, and that we'll see them on the next day (if day 1) or that we'll see them again next year.

 ## After the PyCon
 - Provide feedback of participants experience
+- Provide feedback and suggestions on the experience of the emcee committee